OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

 ## What are the benefits of containerization?

 Containerization can be a useful tool for you to enhance the software development lifecycle.

-The benefits of containerization are:
+The benefits of using containers include that they:

-- Containers complement your DevOps process.
+- Complement your DevOps process
-- Containers are scalable, and allocate resources efficiently.
+- Are scalable and allocate resources efficiently
-- Containers are portable: build once, run anywhere.
+- Are portable so you can build once, run anywhere

 ### Containers complement your DevOps process